-4. Reliability-based Optimization
+4 Reliability-based optimisation

-A failure event may be described by a functional relation, the limit state function in the following way
+A failure event may be described by a functional relation, the limit state function, in the following way

-$$\mathbf{F} = \{ \mathbf{g}(\mathbf{x} \not\leq \mathbf{0}) \} \tag{1}$$
+$$F = \{g(x) \le 0\} \tag{1}$$

-The probability of failure may be determined by the following integral:

-Where $f_x(x)$ is the joint probability density function of the random variables X. This integral is however non trivial to solve.
-Various methods for the solution have been proposed including numerical integration techniques, Monte Carlo simulation and asymptotic Laplace expansions.
-Numerical integration techniques become inefficient for increasing dimensions of the vector X. Monte Carlo simulation techniques may be used, but in the following the focus will be on the first order second moment methods (FORM) which are consistent with the solutions obtained by asymptotic Laplace integral expansions.
-In the case the limit state function g(x) is a linear function of the normally distributed basic random variables X the probability of failure can be written in terms of the linear safety margin M as:
+The probability of failure may be determined by the following integral where $f_x(\underline{x})$ is the joint probability density function of the random variables \underline{x} .
+This integral is, however, non-trivial to solve.
+Various methods for the solution have been proposed including numerical integration techniques, Monte Carlo simulation and asymptotic Laplace expansions (Ghanem and Spanos 1991).
+Numerical integration techniques become inefficient for increasing dimensions of the vector \underline{x} .
+Monte Carlo simulation techniques may be used, but in the following the focus will be on the first order approximation to FOSM (FORM), which are consistent with the solutions obtained by asymptotic Laplace integral expansions.
+In the case the limit state function $g(\underline{x})$ is a linear function of the normally distributed basic random variables \underline{x} the probability of failure can be written in terms of the linear safety margin M as: